dofumo/Eri-Exam-Cheater/README.md

 ## ✨ Key Features: Screen OCR & In-Page Injection
 These two core features are designed specifically to bypass common anti-cheat mechanisms:
 * **Zero Tab Switching:** The AI interface is injected directly into the current webpage.
 You can chat with Gemini without ever leaving the test page or triggering a warning.
-* **Screen OCR (Optical Character Recognition):** Many platforms disable text selection.
+* **Screen OCR:** Many platforms disable text selection.
 Eri lets you select an area of your screen to instantly extract text from images, locked PDFs, or unselectable questions.

 ## 🚀 Additional Features
 * **Highlight Import:** Select standard text on the page and send it directly to Gemini.